zqw1103/pdsnd_github/README.md

 Explore_bikeshare_data-2

 ### Description
-Describe what your project is about and what it does
+The project is about exploratory of bike share data analysis.

 ### Files used
 Include the files used